canjs/can-observable-object/doc/can-define-object.md

 The _Object_ set on `static define` defines the properties that will be on _instances_ of a `Todo`.
 There are a lot of ways to define properties.
-The [can-define.types.propDefinition] type lists them all.
+The [can-define-object/object.types.propDefinition] type lists them all.
 Here, we define:

- - `name` as a property that will be type coerced into a `String`.
+ - `name` as a property that will be type checked as a `String`.
- - `completed` as a property that will be type coerced into a `Boolean` with an initial value of `false`.
+ - `completed` as a property that will be type check as a `Boolean` with an initial value of `false`.

 This also defines a `toggle` method that will be available on _instances_ of `Todo`.